Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 I’m not going to get into all the technical details here, but you can check out this article on The Complete Guide to Getting Started with Facebook Ads

-The key to using this properly is setting up your target market correctly and having an eye-catching ad related to what you are trying to promote “Dance Recital Portraits”.
+You want to set up your target market correctly and having an eye-catching ad related to what you are trying to promote “Dance Recital Portraits”.

 The key to successfully running a good ad campaign is: